 For example, if you’re creating safety drills, first responder training scenarios, or would like your learners to take virtual tours of worksites, then an L&D professional would be best equipped to navigate Captivate’s virtual reality tool.
 That being said, these near real-life scenarios make for a powerful and immersive experience.

-Camtasia is primarily designed for creating video screencasts and software demonstrations.
+Camtasia was designed by Techsmith primarily for creating video screencasts and software demonstrations.
 And while Captivate also has these features, it’s more of an add-on than being central to it.
 The video and video-editing tools in Captivate are thus basic and limiting for high-quality videography.

 In contrast, Camtasia is both a powerful and easy-to-use program, but not in the realm of creating interactive slides as with Captivate.
 This is the way to go if your training program is most conducive to video-based learning.

-Camtasia’s comprehensive screen-capturing capabilities include a picture-in-picture option, which is great for screen shares.
+Camtasia’s comprehensive screen capturing capabilities include a picture-in-picture option, which is great for screen shares.
 Let’s say your company needs to train employees on navigating a new software program.
-Having a smaller talking-head frame within the main video frame/screen recording adds a personal element that further engages learners.
+Having a smaller talking-head frame within the main video frame/screen capture adds a personal element that engages learners further.
 Moreover, its voice narration feature allows you to manually add and edit audio recordings even after your recordings are complete.
 But if you’re keen to get off the ground, you can take advantage of Camtasia’s library of royalty-free music and sound effects.
 And, of course, you can add captions and slide notes to guide your narration.

 Despite all this functionality, Camtasia’s interface entails a simple and intuitive drag-and-drop tool.
 Simply select from a long list of visual effects such as colorize or color adjustment, which allows you to add color correction and grading to your video, respectively.
 Also, take advantage of Camtasia’s premade animations, such as zooming and panning, to direct your learners’ focus and enhance engagement.